EliEladElrom/nestjs-starter-server/README.md

 - Prettier
 - TypeScript
 - Webpack (to enable Hot Module Replacement)
+- Swagger
+- Serve-static

 ## Prerequisites & Package Management

-Dependencies for this project are managed via `npm`.
+Dependencies for this project managed via `npm`.
 Ensure you have npm and Node installed.
 This project uses Node `v14.17.3` (LTS) and npm `v7.19.1`.

 If you are on a unix based system, you can use `nvm` to install specific node versions using `nvm install 14.17.3`, followed by `nvm alias default 14.17.3`.